Concise list of University Studies SLOs per Learning Goal:

 information to reach logical conclusions:

-Students will demonstrate an ability to
+Students will demonstrate the ability to

 - 2.1 think critically and apply critical thinking in various disciplines and